ACmagic/DotAI/dem.md

 ### String Tables

-String tables are a set of (Index : Integer, Key : String, Value : byte array) entries although the Key or the Value might be empty
+String tables are a set of items(Index : Integer, Key : String, Value : byte array) although the Key or the Value might be empty

-Here's an example of a little part of the table called `EntityNames`
+Here's an example of a little part of the table called *"EntityNames"* (The real table has indices from 0 to 250)

 | Index | Key                                     | Value |
 | ----- | --------------------------------------- | ----- |